WhazzItToYa/TerminalChat/README.md

 # Description
-This is a [Streamer.bot](Streamer.bot)-based OBS Browser overlay for displaying chat in the style of an 80's style character terminal.
+This is a [Streamer.bot](Streamer.bot)-based OBS Browser overlay for displaying chat in the style of an 80's character terminal.

 ![Demo Thumbnail](demo.gif)